Jon118170/Calenvisor/README.md

 # Calenvisor – Administrative Advising Schedule Management System

 ## Overview
-Calenvisor is an administrative scheduling system for managing student advising appointments in an academic environment.
+Calenvisor is an administrative scheduling system for managing and coordinating student advising appointments in an academic environment.
 The system enables administrators to create, update, and manage schedules while enforcing business rules to prevent conflicts and maintain data integrity.

 This project was developed collaboratively, with a focus on backend system design and scheduling logic.